Steffo99/royalnet-5/docs_source/packs/command.rst

     *Additionally displays the command syntax in the error message.*

 :exc:`.UnsupportedError`
-    The command is not supported on the interface it is being called.
+    The command is not supported on the platform it is being called.

 :exc:`.ConfigurationError`
     A value is missing or invalid in the ``config.toml`` section of your pack.